marti-brocchi/Pac-Man/README.md

 # Pac-Man
 University of Genoa, first year of bachelor's degree in computer science.
+Group project of 'Introduzione alla Programmazione'.

-Group project of 'Introduzione alla Programmazione'
+This program simulates the famous Pac-Man game.

 ---